 Should You Boil Corn Before Grilling?

-You don’t need to boil corn before grilling.
+In short: you don’t need to boil corn before grilling.
 You also don’t need to soak or steam it!

 Some grilled corn recipes boil the corn to avoid cooking the corn for too long and drying out the kernels.
 The secret?
 High heat!
 Charring raw corn quickly over high heat will ensure the kernels stay juicy and allow their natural flavors to shine.